AdilkhanEEAIR/Recipe-Collection-Organizer/README.md

 A Java-based recipe management application that allows users to add, edit, delete, and search recipes.
 Supports both **console (CLI)** and **graphical (Swing GUI)** modes, JSON import/export, and SQLite database integration using JDBC.

+## 🎯 Project Goal
+To build a reliable, user-friendly, and modular recipe management application with full CRUD functionality, advanced search and filtering, database persistence, and modern UI.

 ### 🧾 Key Features:
 - ✅ Full CRUD operations with validation
 - ✅ Ingredient and category management